statamic/docs/content/collections/docs/collections-and-entries.md

 Very often — but not always — entries require a publish date.
 There are three types of pre-configured date behaviors you can choose from when creating your collection.

 - **Articles** - Where publish dates set into the future are private so you can schedule them.
-- **Events** - Where publish dates set in the past are private so they automatically expire and remove themself from your front-end.
+- **Events** - Where publish dates set in the past are private so they automatically expire and remove themselves from your front-end.
 - **No dates** - Where there are no publish dates.
 Logically.

 These behaviors apply when listing entries with a [collection](/tags/collection) tag as well as each entry's URL.